rahulthedevil/exploring/primitives-reference-types-in-javascript.md

+This is to know "Reference vs Primitive Values".

 # What are Primitives?
-This article is named "Reference vs Primitive Values".

 So let's start - what are "Primitives"?